NVSL/linux-nova/README.md

 NOVA must ensure that the memory will behave as expected.
 At other times, the file system provides protection.
 This approach has several implications:

-1. NOVA expects that that msync() may be implemented in userspace.
+1. Implementing `msync()` in user space works fine.

-2. While a file is mmap'd, it is not protected by NOVA's RAID-style parity mechanism.
+2. While a file is mmap'd, it is not protected by NOVA's RAID-style parity mechanism, because protecting it would be too expensive.
 When the file is unmapped and/or during file system recovery, protection is restored.

 3. The snapshot mechanism must be careful about the order in which in adds pages to the file's snapshot image.